 Following a low-carb, ketogenic diet does NOT have to mean sweets are off-limits, and it especially does not mean you have to go without your favorite breakfast baked good... cinnamon rolls!

-Considering the amount of ingredient substitutes available to us nowadays, virtually all of your favorite treats can be re-made with a decreased carb content, without sacrificing any flavor.
-Luckily for all of you breakfast lovers, keto cinnamon rolls can be whipped together in your kitchen, and enjoyed throughout the week, all while you steadily remain in ketosis.
+Considering the number of ingredient substitutes available to us nowadays, virtually all of your favorite treats can be re-made with a decreased carb content, without sacrificing any flavor.
+Luckily for all of you breakfast lovers, keto cinnamon rolls can be whipped together in your kitchen and enjoyed throughout the week, all while you steadily remain in ketosis.

 To make low-carb cinnamon rolls, the ingredients used are of great importance, so choose carefully.

 Since white flour, the flour traditionally used to make cinnamon rolls contains an incredibly high content of carbohydrates, you will need to use a low-carb flour, such as almond flour, coconut flour, or even a mixture of the two.
 Doing so will ensure the carb content in each serving of cinnamon rolls is kept to an absolute minimum, as the other ingredients used will also contain some additional carbohydrates.